arnav1776/Code-Warriors/README.md

 ## Installation

-- clone the repository on your system.
+- Clone the repository on your system.
-- install the dependencies
+- Install the dependencies
-- run flutter pub get
+- Run flutter pub get
-- run the application
+- Run the application